Four-manifolds, geometries and knots: Abelian HNN bases

 \section{Abelian HNN bases}

 We shall complete Yoshikawa's study of 2-knot groups which are HNN extensions with abelian base.
-The first four paragraphs of the following proof outline the arguments of [Yo86,92].
-(Our contribution is the argument in the final paragraph, eliminating possible torsion when the base has rank 1.)
+The first four paragraphs of the following proof outline the arguments of \cite{[Yo86],[Yo92]}.
+(Our contribution is the final paragraph, which shows that there is no torsion when the base has rank 1.)
+Let $BS(p,q)$ be the {\it Baumslag-Solitar group\/} with presentation $\langle{t,x}\mid {tx^pt^{-1}=x^q}\rangle$, where $p,q\not=0$.